logo image Glasgow Home

 Glengoyne Whisky Distillery

 14 miles north of George Square.
 One of the most visited distilleries in Scotland with a number of tours from: 10am to 4pm.
 Shop open from: 10am - 5pm.
-For those that also like a hike, the 1,400ft Dumgoyne Hill is situated next to the distillery, with a good trail all the way to the top.
+For those that also like a hike, the 1,400ft Dumgoyne Hill is situated next to the distillery, with a good real steep trail all the way to the top, a mini mountain.
 The X10 Bus runs from Glasgow Buchanan Bus Station right to the Distillery.
 Tel 01360 550 254.

 See also Boat Trips for more tours of Glasgow.